andrewwhipple/Amelie/README.md

 But for now, the way you publish a post to be indexed by blogrolls is by adding it to `postList.json`, which is a file that lives at the top of the `blog` folder.

 This file is a JSON object containing a single array called `posts`.
-To publish a post, edit this file and add to the array the string with the filepath to the post in question, using the format `"YYYY/MM/DD/post.md"`.
+To publish a post, edit this file and add to the array the string with the filepath to the post in question, using the format `"blog/YYYY/MM/DD/post.md"`.

 As an example, if there was a new post I was writing with the filename "carlyslayjepsen.md" that lived in the `blog/2017/11/21` folder, what I would add to `postList.json` is:

-`"2017/11/21/carlyslayjepsen.md"`
+`"blog/2017/11/21/carlyslayjepsen.md"`

 As a trick, remember when writing a post it asks you for the "Link"?
 Well the link to this post would be "/blog/2017/11/21/carlyslayjepsen".
 So to go from writing a post to publishing it, you can:

 * Use the "Link" parameter from the post,
 * Add ".md" to the end
-* Remove "/blog/" from the beginning.

 There are lots of reasons why this is a Bad System.
 And one of the key ones is it is *very finicky.* If the filepath is wrong by even one character, it can crash the app.
 If you forget a semicolon in adding the filepath to the array, it can crash.
 If you forget to make it a string, the app can crash.
 It's bad bad bad bad and should be killed with fire.